dlugo06/contact_man/README.md

 # Contact Manager
 Simple contact manager to practice OOP.
-Big ups to Dominique Miller for the idea.
+Big ups to @dominiquemiller for the idea.